Terry Martin changes plea to guilty in theft of "The Wizard of Oz" ruby slippers

 RELATED: Owner of "Wizard of Oz" ruby slippers says they're as "pristine" as before they were stolen

-According to the Judy Garland Museum, the star was born Frances Ethel Gumm in 1922.
+WCCO spoke Friday with John Kelsch, curator of the Judy Garland Museum.

+"There's some closure, and we do know definitely that Terry Jon Martin did break into our museum, but I'd like to know what happened to them after he let them go," Kelsch said.
+"Just to do it because he thought they were real rubies and to turn them over to a jewelry fence.
+I mean, the value is not rubies.
+The value is an American treasure, a national treasure.
+To steal them without knowing that seems ludicrous."

+Garland, born Frances Ethel Gumm in Minnesota in 1922, was just 16 when she wore the slippers for her role as Dorothy Gale in "Oz."
 She spent the first four years of her life in Grand Rapids before her vaudevillian family moved to southern California.

-NOTE: The original airdate of the video attached to this article is Oct.
-3, 2023, before Martin changed his plea.

 for more features.